mindiweik/learning-time/README.md

 *I am a total "newb" who is just trying to learn about new things that interest me!
 Please excuse any incorrect use of terms or language that may arise over time while I learn.
 I intend to cite and link whenever possible.*

+### March 12, 2020
+Hours of work went into researching and building my "Dino Dream-lib" project in [Scratch](https://scratch.mit.edu/).
+I have added a scratch folder to keep the project in and intend to work more on it over the next few days to finalize some details, add in some others, and correct a few minor bugs I'm having.

+>To view the project live, find it here: https://scratch.mit.edu/projects/375396726

 ### March 11, 2020
 Using [Scratch](https://scratch.mit.edu/) online I started to build my project.
 I selected 2 sprites that will have a "conversation" about a dream.
 I sought sprites that had multiple costumes with poses that fit what I was hoping to achieve and found two fun dinosaurs.